Eleni-icon/PigEBank/README.md

 - Credit card ownership or active membership status
 - Estimated salary

-## Folder Structure
-The contents are organized as follows:

-- **01 Project Management**: Contains the project brief and related documentation.
-- **02 Data**: Includes two subfolders:
-  - **Original Data**: Contains the raw datasets.
-  - **Prepared Data**: Contains the cleaned data ready for analysis.
-- **03 Scripts**: Python code for the analysis, executed using Jupyter notebooks.
-- **04 Analysis**: Contains Excel documentation for exploratory analysis, insights, top risk factors, and the decision tree model.

 ## Code Overview
 The analysis was conducted using Python, with the code executed in Jupyter notebooks.
 The main Python libraries used include: